Protex

 Studying Protection Complexity

-Protex is an international research project funded by the Independent Research Fund Denmark and hosted by the Center for War Studies at University of Southern Denmark.
-It examines how the European Union, the United Nations and the African Union practice protection of civilians as part of their increasingly complex and intertwined governance agendas.
+Protex was an international research project funded by the Independent Research Fund Denmark and hosted by the Center for War Studies at University of Southern Denmark.
+Now concluded, the project examined how the European Union, the United Nations and the African Union practice protection of civilians as part of their increasingly complex and intertwined governance agendas.
+The team will continue to publish research on the topic in the coming months.

-Protex sets out to bring novel insights about the international community’s capacity to protect civilians from violence by analyzing the international practices that constitute the protection regime complex.
+Protex set out to bring novel insights about the international community’s capacity to protect civilians from violence by analyzing the international practices that constitute the protection regime complex.